TazkiyaTech/quran-sdk/apple/README.md

 quranDatabase.openDatabase();
 ```

-Be sure to call the `QuranDatabase.openDatabse()` method in a background thread since it accesses
+Call the `QuranDatabase.openDatabse()` method in a background thread since it accesses file storage.
-file storage.

 ## Accessing Surahs and Ayahs